Beliavsky/Fortran-code-on-GitHub/README.md

 [LinkedList](https://github.com/degawa/LinkedList): doubly linked list for Fortran 2003, by Tomohiro Degawa.
 The list is based on object-oriented programming, so the list can treat all types Fortran supports, including integer, real, character and derived types by using the unlimited polymorphism feature.

+[M_anything](https://github.com/urbanjost/M_anything): use polymorphism to allow promoting, casting and molding intrinsic types, by urbanjost

 [M_hashkeys](https://github.com/urbanjost/M_hashkeys): collection of hash key generator modules, by urbanjost

 [PolyCon](https://github.com/cmacmackin/PolyCon): abstract container derived type which can be used as a sort of unlimited polymorphic entity whose contents are retrievable with type-guards, by Chris MacMackin.
 Different subclasses are created in order to hold different data-types.